top of page

 We study the interaction of complex fluids with various surfaces of modified wettability, roughness and porosity.
 We study dynamics of drops while spreading, impact, and evaporation.
 We study systems involving such dynamics, inspired from nature, to explore the underlying physical concepts.

 Our investigations also involve colloidal self-assembly.
 In general, we study physics behind patterns formed by active and non-active matter both while drying and wetting.
+We also investigate dynamics of active droplets.

 Biology with Microfluidics